 Douglas joined Watsi on March 9th, 2020.
-One year ago, Douglas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Two years ago, Douglas joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Douglas' most recent donation supported Boaz, a 5th grade student from Kenya, to fund fracture repair surgery so he can use his right hand again.

 Douglas has funded healthcare for 28 patients in 7 countries.